thementalgoose/gradle-dependency-diff/README.md

 # Optional
 # =================================================
 # Post the report to the pull request via. a comment
-#  or use the output_to_file option and archive the file
+#  using another action.
+The example below will clear the comment
-#  for viewing later
+#  if an update removes any differences
 - name: PR comment - Diff found
   uses: mshick/add-pr-comment@v2
   if: ${{ steps.diff.outputs.is_difference_found == 'true' }}